-

 Career Opportunities

-Graduates are equipped with a wide range of capabilities and practical experience, including business and language skills, which complement their knowledge of biology.
-This also allows them to move into areas such as management and marketing, where the biotech revolution continues to open doors.
+Our graduates are equipped with a wide range of capabilities and practical experience, including business and language skills to complement their knowledge of biology.

 Who’s Suited to This Course